South Dakota: Republican-Led Committee Rejects Senate-Backed Adult-Use Legalization Measure - NORML

+[3/01/22 Update: Members of the House have subsequently revived the bill using a procedural maneuver that brings it to the floor.]
 Members of the House State Affairs Committee have voted down Senate-backed legislation, SB 3, that sought to allow for the personal possession and retail sale of marijuana by adults.
 Members in the Republican-led committee voted 8-3 today to defeat the measure.
 Previously this session, House members rejected a similar adult-use legalization bill on the floor by a vote of 36 to 31.

 Commenting on the vote, NORML’s Deputy Director Paul Armentano said, “Lawmakers in South Dakota continue to put their own self-interests ahead of those of their constituents — the majority of whom wish to see the criminalization of cannabis replaced with a system of legalization and regulation.
 Lawmakers’ failure to advance this issue is a slap in the face to the majority of voters who made their voices heard in the last election.”